 18 (9th Cir.
 1993).

 A shipowner has the duty to a seaman employed on the ship to furnish a vessel and appurtenances that are reasonably fit for their use.
 This includes maintaining a ship’s equipment in proper operating condition.
 The failure of a piece of equipment under proper and expected use is sufficient to establish unseaworthiness.
 Lee v.
 Pac.
 Far E. Line, 566 F.2d 65, 67 (9th Cir.
-1977).
-But see Mitchell v.
-Trawler Racer, Inc., 362 U.S. 539, 550 (1960) (noting that vessel owner has no obligation to furnish accident-free ship).
+1977); see also Mitchell v.
+Trawler Racer, Inc., 362 U.S. 539, 550 (1960) (noting that vessel owner has no obligation to furnish accident-free ship but rather “a duty to furnish a vessel and appurtenances reasonably fit for their intended use”).

 A vessel may be unseaworthy because of “defective” crew members.
 Pashby v.